mrdziuban/dotty-explain-issue/README.md

 # dotty `-explain` issue

 This repo demonstrates that enabling the `-explain` flag in Scala 3 (dotty) results in the explanation being printed twice.
+I'm not 100% sure if this is an issue with Scala itself or with sbt.

 To reproduce: